-During the early 1960s, health officials became alarmed with the increasing occurrence of childhood lead poisoning cases.
-The Center for Disease Control (CDC) Lead Poisoning Health Study found that one in every four children living in urban areas had elevated levels of lead in their blood stream, which may cause adverse health effects.
 Lead is toxic to the body, directly impairing the body's nervous system.
 Health studies determined that children with elevated lead blood levels may have health problems such as lower intelligence and IQ scores, learning and reading disabilities, and reduced muscular reflexes.
-Studies conducted by the Department of Housing and Urban Development (HUD) found that children were inadvertently ingesting lead dusts generated by the deterioration of LBP.
-LBP could be released into the air by friction from the mere opening and closing of windows and doors, as well as by paint deterioration.
-Children living in such conditions were ingesting lead, which was eventually absorbed into the blood stream, impairing the nervous system.
-Children typically ingest lead by hand-mouth action.
+Studies conducted by the Department of Housing and Urban Development (HUD) found that children inadvertently ingest lead dusts generated by the deterioration of LBP.